Ten of Pentacles and The Sun

 Combination of reversed card Ten of Pentacles and card The Sun

 Direct Sunlight with a reversed Ten of Pentacles creates a sense of incompleteness.
-It seems like you have everything for happiness, but something prevents you from fully enjoying life.
-A good job and stable income do not make up for strained relationships with colleagues.
-Material well-being has been achieved, but the emotional side of life needs attention and effort.
+It feels like you have everything for happiness, but something's holding you back from fully enjoying life.
+A solid job and steady income can't quite make up for those tense dynamics with coworkers.
+You've nailed the material side of things, but the emotional piece still needs some real work and attention.

 Combination of card Ten of Pentacles and reversed card The Sun